Hey, I'm an elopement photographer based in Alaska! I love genuine moments between people and love that I get to document them for a living <3

 Typically a night stay ranges upwards of $300 per night once taxes and fees are factored in.
 It can also range up to $500+ for higher end stays.
 I recommend looking into pretty early on once you have dates in mind to get the best pricing and availability.

-This can range anywhere from $10k-30k+ depending on the experience you want to have and the vendors you hire.
+This can range anywhere from $10k-40k+ depending on the experience you want to have and the vendors you hire.
 If it’s just you and a photographer vs. bringing in a bunch of awesome vendors for a luxury elopement experience.
-My all-inclusive Alaska Elopement packages include some amazing vendors and ranges between $16k-$18k depending on what your preferences are.
+My all-inclusive Alaska Elopement packages include some amazing vendors and range between $16k-$18k depending on what your preferences are.

 Marriage License + Permits for Your Alaska Elopement